openworm/owmeta/docs/contexts.rst

 (Mark) also wanted a way to put statements in a context that could also be carried with the subject of the statement.
-Using the `wrapt <wrapt_>`_ package's proxies allows to achieve this while keeping the interface of the wrapped object the same which is useful since it doesn't require a user of the object know anything about contexts.
+Using the `wrapt <wrapt_>`_ package's proxies allows to achieve this while keeping the interface of the wrapped object the same, which is useful since it doesn't require a user of the object to know anything about contexts unless they need to change the context of a statement.

 .. _wrapt: https://wrapt.readthedocs.io/en/latest/